-‘Don’t Be Tardy’ Star Brielle Biermann, Mother Kim Zolciak Refute Butt Implants Rumors
+‘Don’t Be Tardy’ Star Brielle Biermann, Mother Kim Zolciak Refute Butt Implant Rumors

 Brielle Biermann and her mother Kim Zolciak are shooting down rumors that the younger starlet of Don’t Be Tardy fame has received butt implants, according to multiple sources.

-The rumors began after Brielle Biermann took to SnapChat to show off her bikini body like her mother had earlier in the morning, according to the Daily Mail article.
+The rumors began after Brielle Biermann took to Snapchat to show off her bikini body like her mother had earlier in the morning, according to the Daily Mail article.
 Appearing in a skin-tight black one-piece bathing suit, Brielle Biermann snapped a photograph of her butt in the thong bathing suit before turning around to share a photograph of her ample bosom as well.

 The backlash to the photographs Brielle Biermann posted came Friday when co-hosts of The Real spoke about allowing teenage daughters to have a bust or rear implant surgery.
 Specifically, the segment of the show started off with Kim Zolciak denying the accusations that Brielle Biermann had undergone plastic surgery.